JUMP_rr tutorial

 is not blank Filters rows where the field contains visible content (text, numbers, etc.), excluding empty or space-only values.

 You can combine multiple filters.
-For instance, to focus on features associated with the SLC2A2 perturbation specifically in the “Cells” and “Nuclei” compartments, select the Compartment column, use the “in” operator, and enter “Cells, Nuclei” (Figure 5).
-Similarly, you can filter by other fields, such as perturbation (e.g., a list of genes), experiment type, or cell type.
+If you want to filter for several values within the same column for example, multiple compartments or gene names, select the appropriate column, choose the ‘in’ operator, and enter a list of values separated by commas (e.g., ‘Cytoplasm, Nuclei’) (Figure 5).
 Once the filters are applied, you can copy the filtered table by clicking the JSON hyperlink (Figure 5, red box).
 To export the content, press Ctrl+A to select all, then Ctrl+C to copy it, and finally paste it into a text editor.
+Note that export as a “CSV” option is not yet available.

 Figure 5.
-Example of combined filters applied to display gene-related data limited to the “Cells” and “Nuclei” compartments.
+Combined filters and export options that can be used to explore and integrate gene-related data.
+Example of combined filters applied to display gene-related data for SLC2A2 limited to the “Cells” and “Nuclei” compartments.
 The red box highlights available export options, such as JSON, which can streamline the integration of filtered results into external analysis pipelines or visualization tools.

-After applying the filter for the SLC2A2 perturbation, we can evaluate whether the perturbation is significantly different to the negative control condition by examining the Corrected p-value column.
+After applying the filter for the SLC2A2 perturbation, you can evaluate whether the perturbation is significantly different to the negative control condition by examining the Corrected p-value column.
 The Corrected p-value represents the statistical significance of how distinctive the overall morphological profile of a perturbation is when compared to the negative control (after false discovery rate correction).
-In this case, the corrected p-value is 0.00018 (all rows display the same value in that column, since this value is computed per perturbation, not per feature).
-This value (p-value<0.05) indicates a highly significant difference from the control condition, suggesting that overexpressing SLC2A2 induces a strong and consistent morphological effect (Figure 6).
+In this case, the corrected p-value is 0.00018 (all rows display the same value in that column, because this value is computed per perturbation, not per feature).
+This value (p-value<0.05) indicates a significant difference from the control condition, suggesting that knocking out SLC2A2 induces a strong and consistent morphological effect (Figure 6).

 2.2.1.
 What are the specific morphology changes/features?

 In this section you will be able to identify which features are the most statistically significant within a perturbation.
 In this filtered view of the SLC2A2 perturbation, all values in the Feature significance column are 0.0, which corresponds to values rounded to five decimal places and indicates that each listed morphological feature is statistically significant when compared to the control condition (Figure 7).
-If you’d like more information about the features extracted by CellProfiler, such as how they’re named and calculated, you can check out the Cellprofiler Handbook.
+If you’d like more information about the features extracted by CellProfiler, such as how they’re named, you can check out the “How Measurements are Named” section in CellProfiler Handbook.

 Figure 7.
-Top 4 features from the filtered CRISPR dataset for the SLC2A2 perturbation.
-The rows are sorted in ascending order based on the Feature Significance column (highlighted with a red box).
+Top features that can be sorted and prioritized based on Feature Significance for the SLC2A2 perturbation in the JUMP CRISPR dataset.
+Top four features from the filtered CRISPR dataset are sorted in ascending order based on the Feature Significance column (highlighted with a red box).
 All p-values in this column are displayed as 0.0, which reflects values approximated to five decimal places (i.e., < 0.00001).
-Since many features share these low values, we recommend using Feature Rank to prioritize features, as it provides their relative importance for each gene.
+Because many features share these low values, we recommend using Feature Rank to prioritize features, as it provides their relative importance for each perturbation.

 Search for your gene in ORF dataset.

-To explore whether overexpressing SLC2A2 produces a morphological phenotype, we repeated the same filtering process in the ORF overexpression dataset, link here.
-Using the Filter Tool, we selected the Perturbation column, kept the operator as “=”, and entered SLC2A2 in the search field.
+To explore whether overexpressing SLC2A2 produces a morphological phenotype, you will repeat the same filtering process in the ORF overexpression dataset’s Feature Ranking table, link here.
+Using the Filter Tool, you will select the Synonyms column, keep the operator as “=”, and enter “SLC2A2” in the search field.

-After filtering, we examined the Corrected p-value column.
-In this case, the p-value is 0.09482, which is above the 0.05 threshold, indicating that overexpressing SLC2A2 does not produce a statistically significant morphological change.
-This contrasts with the CRISPR knockout dataset, where the loss of SLC2A2 resulted in a strong and significant phenotypic effect.
+After filtering, you can examinate the Corrected p-value column.
+In this case, the value is 0.09482, which is above the 0.05 threshold, indicating that overexpressing SLC2A2 does not produce a statistically significant morphological change.
+This contrasts with the CRISPR knock-out dataset, where the loss of SLC2A2 resulted in a strong and significant phenotypic effect.

 Figure 8.
-Top four morphological features based on feature significance (per-feature p-values), ranked in increasing order, indicating statistically significant differences compared to the control condition.
-The Channel and Suffix columns appear empty because these features solely come from an object mask and not a fluorescence image.
+Top features that can be sorted and prioritized based on Feature Significance for the SLC2A2 perturbation in the JUMP ORF dataset.
+The top features from the filtered dataset are sorted in ascending order based on the JUMP ORF Feature Ranking table, based on feature significance (per-feature p-values), ranked in increasing order, indicating statistically significant differences compared to the control condition.
+The Channel and Suffix columns are empty because these features solely come from an object mask and not a fluorescence image.
 The rows are sorted in ascending/descending order by clicking the name column header.

 2.2.2.
-What other genes look similar or anticorrelated to my genes?
+What other genes look similar or anti-similar to my genes?

-Before exploring which perturbations produce the most similar or anti-similar (i.e., features that are high in one are lower in the other one), it’s important to understand the broader context and potential of image-based gene profiling.
+Before exploring which perturbations produce the most similar or anti-similar image-based profile (i.e., features that are high in one are lower in the other one), it’s important to understand the broader context and potential of image-based profiling.

-Morphological profiles can cluster genes into biologically meaningful groups, uncovering known pathways and reveal functional connections, such as a regulatory interaction between pathways (Rohban et al. 2017).
-This clustering is based on the similarity of high-dimensional morphological features extracted from images after gene overexpression.
-Comparing these profiles systematically can also identify anti-correlated perturbations, such as cases where one perturbation reverses the phenotype of another (Rohban et al., 2022).
+Morphological profiles can cluster genes into biologically meaningful groups, uncovering known pathways and revealing functional connections, such as a regulatory interaction between pathways (Rohban et al. 2017).
+This clustering is based on the similarity of high-dimensional morphological features extracted from images after gene overexpression or CRISPR knock-out.
+Comparing these profiles systematically can also identify anti-correlated perturbations, such as cases where one perturbation produces the opposite phenotype of another (Rohban et al., 2022).
 This is particularly relevant for therapeutic discovery, as finding antagonistic morphological profiles may highlight candidate compounds or genes that suppress an undesired phenotype.

-The “matches” table thus quantifies similarity (or anticorrelation) of profiles and is a powerful resource to uncover potential functional relationships between genes, explore unknown gene roles, or even identify suppressors or enhancers within a biological pathway.
+The “matches” table thus quantifies correlation (or anticorrelation) of profiles and is a powerful resource to uncover potential functional relationships between genes, explore unknown gene roles, or identify suppressors or enhancers within a biological pathway (Chandrasekaran et al., 2024; Ramezani et al., 2025).
 These insights can help prioritize follow-up experiments and hypothesis generation, especially when analyzing genes or perturbations with poorly characterized functions.

 Taken together, these comparisons provide a starting point for hypothesis generation and pathway exploration, particularly when integrating multiple types of perturbations.

 Figure 9.
-Comparison between the selected perturbation, SLC2A2, and all other perturbations in the CRISPR dataset, ranked by morphological similarity.
-The Perturbation-Match Similarity column (red box) indicates how similar or anticorrelated each perturbation is to SLC2A2 (click on column name to sort it).
+Comparison between the selected perturbation, SLC2A2, in the CRISPR Match table.
+After filtering for SCL2A2, the top 4 strongest matches are shown.
+The Perturbation-Match Similarity column (red box) indicates how similar or anti-similar each perturbation is to SLC2A2 (click on column name to sort it).
 The Match Resources column (blue box) provides external links to databases with additional information about the genes being compared.
-The merged images of all Cell Painting channels for SLC2A2 and its matched perturbation can be inspected in the “Perturbation example image” and “Match example image” columns, allowing visual assessment of their morphological signatures to facilitate the evaluation of similarities or differences between perturbations.
+The merged images of all Cell Painting channels for SLC2A2 and its matched perturbation can be inspected in the “Perturbation example image” and “Match example image” columns, allowing visual assessment of their morphological signatures to visual comparison of morphological signatures and potential technical artifacts.

 References: